JackGittes/JackGittes.github.io/about-me.md

 ## Background
 - 2017.9 ——— Now, Ph.D student in EE, Institute of Semiconductors, CAS, Beijing, China
-- 2013.9 ——— 2017.6, Undergraduate student in Applied Physics, University of Science and Technology of China, Hefei, Anhui, China
+- 2013.9 ——— 2017.6, Undergraduate student in Applied Physics at University of Science and Technology of China, Hefei, Anhui, China

 ## Research Interests
 - Digital Integrated Circuits Design